FairwindsOps/insights-docs/docs/features/insights-cli.md

 ### Teams Management
 Insights Teams Management can be done inside Insights UI.
 Optionally it can be handled using a teams.yaml file to push configurantion via cli into Insights.
+`name` is the only required field.
+If no specific clusters/namespaces/repositories are included, then all are included.

 Example of `teams.yaml`:
 ```yaml